Prince Edward County Municipal Services

 • December 12: Winter shutdown.
 No work will take place during the winter months.
 A combination of base asphalt and temporary asphalt will be installed on York Street to allow for winter control and snow removal operations

-• May 22, 2026: Project completion and demobilization
+• April 20 – May 29, 2026: Curb, sidewalk and surface paving.
+Project completion and demobilization

 The construction schedule is subject to change if unforeseen conditions are encountered.
 Updates and reminders will be shared with the public.
 Sign up to receive notices from the municipality and follow us on Facebook, Instagram, and X/Twitter.